My Brave Face

-"My Brave Face" is a single from Paul McCartney's 1989 album, Flowers in the Dirt.
+"My Brave Face" is a song by the English musician Paul McCartney, released as a single from his 1989 album, Flowers in the Dirt.
 Written by McCartney and Elvis Costello, "My Brave Face" is one of the most popular songs from Flowers in the Dirt.
-It peaked at number 18 in the United Kingdom a week after its debut, and number 25 in the United States.
-It was McCartney's last top 40 hit on the Billboard Hot 100 until his 2014 collaboration with Kanye West, "Only One", and as of 2022 is the last Billboard top 40 hit with any former Beatle in the lead credit.
+It peaked at number 18 in the United Kingdom and at number 25 in the United States.
+It was McCartney's last top 40 hit on the Billboard Hot 100 until his 2014 collaboration with Kanye West, "Only One", and was the last Billboard top 40 hit by any former Beatle as a solo artist.

 Like other songs from Flowers in the Dirt, despite the song's chart success, to date it has not been included on any McCartney compilation album.

 Background and recording

+"My Brave Face" was one of the first collaborations between Paul McCartney and Elvis Costello.
+McCartney noted of Costello's influence, "'My Brave Face' was one of the early things we did, and it became a single.
+I felt that Elvis was pulling it in a little bit of a Beatle-y way—a Beatle-ist direction—but it was fine by me."

 "My Brave Face" was first recorded at sessions overseen by McCartney and Costello in early 1988.
 Excerpts from this session were eventually used in McCartney's documentary video Put It There, but other than that were not used.
 The final version of the song was recorded later the same year at Olympic Studios in London, with producer Mitchell Froom joining in on the work.
 During the overdub sessions, David Rhodes added an "EBow guitar" in a quick one-day session at Olympic Studios.
 According to the Put It There documentary, Costello requested that McCartney bring his iconic Höfner violin bass, which he had not played in years, to the recording session.
 To this day, Paul still uses this bass, in addition to the Rickenbacker 4001 and his Wal 5-String Customized.

 In a 1996 interview, Costello noted the song as an instance where he indulged McCartney's darker side, explaining, "He's thought to be Mr. Sunny but he's got his dark moments, and I like that and really encouraged it. ...
 People might attribute that to me but he seems to be able to involve that darker side that's there.
 I haven't got my arm up his back when we're writing.
 Even 'My Brave Face', which was quite a bright-sounding pop song, is about a guy who's been left by his lover."